pyvivid/K8S-References/02_08_statefulSets.md

 StatefulSets are valuable for applications that require one or more of the following.
 + Ordered Deployment, the first pod is up, running and only then the next pod is started - graceful deployment and scaling.
-+ Stateful Sets assign a unique cordinal index to each pods, a number starting from 0 incrementing by 1, combined with the statefulSet name.
++ Stateful Sets assign a unique ordinal index to each pods, a number starting from 0 incrementing by 1, combined with the statefulSet name.
 + The above startegy applies to each of the replicas added for scalablity.
++ Stateful Sets maintain a sticky identity for each of their pods.
 + Stable, unique network identifiers.
 + Stable, persistent storage.
 + Ordered, automated rolling updates.<br>